dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 response as if the MQTYPE-Query option had not been used.

-In the above case, or if the server generates a FORMERR response, the client MUST issue additional standalone queries (e.g., without using the MQTYPE-Query option) for all QTYPEs for which an answer is still required.
+In the above case, or if the server generates a FORMERR response, the client MUST issue additional standalone queries (that is, without using the MQTYPE-Query option) for all QTYPEs for which an answer is still required.